xvik/generator-lib-java/README.md

 Quality tools are configured in `gradle/quality.gradle`.
 Tools configuration files could be found in `gradle/config/*`.

-All quality plugins are configured to fail build.
+By default all quality plugins are configured to fail build.
 All found issues are printed to console with description, so most of the time console output is enough to understand and fix problem.

+If you want to avoid build failures set `strictQualityCheck = false` in `build.gradle`.
+Console reporting will remain, but build will pass.

 #### Checkstyle